quotient-im/Quaternion/BUILDING.md

    git checkout --recurse-submodules <ref>
    ```

 Depending on your case, either option can be preferrable.
-For instance, Option 2
+General guidance is:
+- Option 1 is strongly recommended for packaging and also good for development
+  on Quaternion without changing libQuotient;
+- Option 2 is better for one-off building and for active development when
-is more convenient if you're actively hacking on Quaternion and libQuotient
+  _both_ Quaternion and libQuotient get changed.

-at the same time.
-On the other hand, packagers should make a separate package
-for libQuotient so should use Option 1.
-0.0.9.3 is the only version using
-Option 1 as default; due to popular demand, Option 2 is used _by default_
-(with a fallback to Option 1) from 0.0.9.4 beta onwards.
-To override that
+These days Option 2 is used by default (with a fallback to Option 1 if no
+libQuotient is found under `lib/`).
+To override that you can pass
-you can pass `USE_INTREE_LIBQMC` option to CMake: `-DUSE_INTREE_LIBQMC=0`
+`USE_INTREE_LIBQMC` option to CMake: `-DUSE_INTREE_LIBQMC=0` (or `NO`, or `OFF`)
-(or `NO`, or `OFF`) will force Option 1 (using an external libQuotient even when
+will force Option 1 (using an external libQuotient even when a submodule is
-a submodule is there).
-The other way works too: if you intend to use libQuotient
+there).
+The other way works too: if you intend to use libQuotient from
-from the submodule, pass `-DUSE_INTREE_LIBQMC=1` (or `YES`, or `ON`) to make
+the submodule, pass `-DUSE_INTREE_LIBQMC=1` (or `YES`, or `ON`) to make
 sure the build configuration process fails instead of finding an external
 libQuotient somewhere when a submodule is unusable for some reason (e.g. when
 `--recursive` has been forgotten when cloning).

 ### Pre-requisites
 - a recent Linux, macOS or Windows system (desktop versions tried; mobile
-  Linux/Windows might work too but never tried)
+  platforms might work too but never tried)
   - Recent enough Linux examples: Debian Buster; Fedora 28; OpenSUSE Leap 15;
     Ubuntu Bionic Beaver.
 - Qt 5 (either Open Source or Commercial), version 5.11 or higher